rc115/CS1010-GUI-Project/README.txt

 A: Steps to step on how to play:

-   1. After running the program it will start in the menu screen, here you can enter as many simoleons you want to play with... but there is a minumum of §10 and a maximum of §1m, after you've entered a valid ammount the start button will activate which will start the game.
+   1. After running the program it will start in the menu screen, here you can enter as many simoleons you want to play with, there is a minumum of §10 and a maximum of §1m, after you've entered a valid ammount the start button will activate which will start the game.

    2. The hit and stand buttons will be disabled until a valid bet is entered,